 Here, we tackle the more challenging case of detecting anomalies consisting of an unusual combination of normal elements.
 For example, consider the case where normal images contain two washers and two nuts, but anomalous images may contain one washer and three nuts.
 As each of the elements (nuts or washers) occur in natural images, detection-by-segmentation methods will not work.
 Instead, a more holistic understanding of the image is required to apply density estimation techniques.
 While simple global representations, such as taking the average of the representations of all elements might work in some cases, the result is typically too coarse to detect challenging anomalies.

+Existing approaches tackle logical anomalies in images by reconstruction-based approaches - e.g., an autoencoder combining local and global classes \citep{bergmann2022beyond,batzner2023efficientad}.
+These approaches have obtained strong results on some object types, while anomaly detection on other anomaly types remains low.
+Other approaches provide strong results on all object types but rely on additional supervision \citep{kim2024few}.
+For the analogues time-series task, where there is a global anomaly in the time series, the best-performing approach is currently a generalization-based approach \citep{qiu2021neural}.
+We aim here to provide strong results on both tasks using a unified density estimation approach.

 We propose to detect anomalies consisting of unusual combinations of normal elements using set representations.
-The key insight in this work, that \textit{we should treat a sample as the set of its elements}, is driven by the assumption that in many cases the distribution of elements in a sample is more correlated with it being anomalous than with the ordering of the elements.
-Each sample is therefore modeled as an orderless set.
+Our key insight, that \textit{we should treat a sample as the set of its elements}, is driven by the assumption that in many cases the abnormality of a sample is more correlated with the distribution of elements than with their ordering.
+Each sample is therefore modeled as an orderless set of elements.
 The elements are represented using standard fixed feature embeddings, e.g., a deep representation extracted by a pre-trained neural network or handcrafted features.
-To describe this set of features we model their distrbution as a set using a collection of histograms.
-We compute a histogram for a collection of random projection directions in feature space.
+To describe this set of features we model their distribution as a set using a collection of histograms.
+We compute the histograms for a collection of random projection directions in feature space.
 The bin occupancies from all the histograms are concatenated together, forming our set representation.
 Finally, we score anomalies using density estimation on this set representation.
 We compare our set descriptor to previous approaches and highlight its connection to the sliced Wasserstein distance (SWD).

 Our method, \textit{SINBAD} (\textit{Set} \textit{IN}spection \textit{B}ased \textit{A}omalies \textit{D}etection) is evaluated on two diverse tasks.
 The first task is image-level logical anomaly detection on the MVTec-LOCO datasets.
-Our method outperforms more complex state-of-the-art methods, while not requiring any training.
 We also evaluate our method on series-level time series anomaly detection.
-Our approach outperforms current methods on logical anomalies while not using augmentations or training.
-Note that our method relies on the prior that the elements are normal but their combination is anomalous.
-In scenarios where the elements themselves are anomalous, it is typically better to perform anomaly detection directly at the element level (e.g., detection-by-segmentation or other methods).
+Our method outperforms more complex state-of-the-art methods while not using augmentations or training.
+Note that our method relies on the prior assumption that the elements are normal but their combination is anomalous.
+In scenarios where the elements themselves are anomalous, it is typically better to perform anomaly detection directly at the element level; E.g., detection-by-segmentation or other methods.

 We make the following contribution:

 \begin{itemize} \item Identifying set representation as key for detecting anomalies consisting of normal elements. \item A novel set-based method for measuring the distance between samples. \item State-of-the-art results on logical and time series anomaly detection datasets. \end{itemize}